jordanfinners/order-test/README.md

 go test -cover -race ./...
 ```

-To generate a code coverage report issue the following commands:
+To generate a code coverage report issue the following commands in the api directory:

 ```bash
 go test -cover -coverprofile=c.out ./...